shift838/gcc-tms9900_install/README.md

 You can install the entire TMS9900 GCC toolchain by downloading the installer script and running it.

+***There will be 100's of warnings, don't panic, just ignore them.

 ### 1. Download the installer script
 wget https://raw.githubusercontent.com/shift838/gcc-tms9900_install/main/gcc4-install.sh